What causes shingles to blow off? Do I need to worry about it?

-When inclement weather causes shingles to blow off a roof, most homeowners are quick to call someone to repair the damage.
+When inclement weather causes shingles to blow off a roof, most homeowners are quick to call someone to r.
 While this prevents any immediate damage or exposure to the roof deck, it ignores the more important question: why did the shingles blow off in the first place?
 Answering this question will shed light on the underlying problems that may be affecting your roof.

 Most shingles have a wind rating of 110 – 130 miles per hour.
 This means they are expected to perform appropriately and remain on your roof through severe gusts.
 The National Hurricane Center places this range in the category 2 – 3 range; these are winds that general accompany moderate to major storms.
 In short, shingles should only be expected to blow off in the event of major weather events such as hurricanes or tornadoes.
 If this is not the case, then there is likely a material defect or structural problem.

 Below is a video showing what 60MPH wind can do to an old three tab shingle.

 Shingles are attached to a roof in two ways.
 First, roofing nails hold individual shingles securely to the deck.
 There are different kinds of nails of various sizes and materials, but roofing nails are generally known for having wide, flat heads and short shanks with sharp points.
 This allows the nail to fasten the shingle without ripping the shingle or damaging the wood.
 The other method for attaching the shingle is by way of the adhesive strip located on the back bottom side.
 These adheres to the shingle below it, creating a seal by joining all the shingles together.
 This provides a strong, water-tight roof.